Subject Intent: Why Graphic Design?

 Why should I study this subject?

-In Year 12 the course is structured to develop you the skills you need and in Year 13 gives you more freedom to develop your own strengths and interests.
-The course covers a range of traditional skills including drawing, painting and mixed media as well as professional digital techniques.
-The use of typography is integral; either hand rendered or computer generated.
-Amongst the areas explored as part of this course are: illustration, advertising & packaging, animation and computer graphics.
+This creative Graphics course aims to develop students’ ability to communicate visually, and produce exciting and thought provoking work independently.
+The Visual Arts department offers students the opportunity to advance their skills in an exciting and supportive environment.
+In Year 12 the course is structured to develop the skills needed for the subject, and in Year 13 you will have more freedom to develop your own strengths and interests.
+The course covers a range of traditional skills including drawing and mixed media as well as professional digital techniques using industry standard Adobe CC software.
+The use of typography is integral, either hand rendered or computer generated.
+Some of the areas explored as part of this course are illustration, animation and computer graphics.
 Students are encouraged to develop their skills in original drawings which can be applied to advertising, packaging, website design, album artwork, illustration projects, leaflets, posters, book covers, etc.

 What will I study?